matteocam/network-reliability-tools/README.md

 Usage
 -----
 From terminal type:

 $ ./main

-The input graph is in the file graph.in.
+An input example graph is in the file graph.in.
 The program prints on standard output.